Katie Holmes Says Hillary Clinton Election Loss ‘Hurt’ Daughter Suri

 “I thought Hillary was going to win this year, and it was such a – it just hurt so badly when she didn’t.
 And I know that it hurt my child so much as a 10-year-old, and it really made me think, ‘Oh we have a lot … a long way to go as women.
 We have to raise our girls to be very strong, not just for themselves, but to open the doors for other people.”

-As Entertainment Tonight reports, Katie Holmes has long been a staunch supporter of Hillary Clinton, frequently attending campaign rallies and events for the former Secretary of State before Clinton’s devastating 2016 election loss to Donald Trump on November 8.
+As Entertainment Tonight reports, Katie Holmes has long been a staunch supporter of Hillary Clinton, frequently attending campaign rallies and events for the former secretary of state before Clinton’s devastating 2016 election loss to Donald Trump on November 8.
 In fact, Katie even famously introduced her daughter Suri to both Hillary and Chelsea Clinton during the campaign cycle.

 It’s even possible that the introduction of Suri to the woman her mom firmly believed would be the next president may have contributed to the 10-year-old’s “hurt” following Hillary Clinton’s election loss.